-One of the highest farms in the Chianti Classico zone, La Petraia is located in the heart of Tuscany's oldest wine region.
-The estate comprises 65 hectares including vineyards, olive and heirloom fruit trees, vegetable gardens and an ancient chestnut grove.
-We raise our own rabbits, ducks, geese, pigeons, quail, guinea hens and turkeys as well as sheep and rare breeds like the Cinta Senese pig and the Val D'Arno chicken.
-We produce varietal honeys including chestnut and acacia and organic essential oil from our lavender.
+With some of the highest vineyards in the Chianti Classico zone, La Petraia is perched in the hills just outside Radda in Chianti in the heart of Tuscany's oldest wine region.
+The estate comprises 65 hectares including vines, olive and heirloom fruit trees, vegetable gardens and an ancient chestnut grove.

 The property is also home to an Etruscan archeological site called Piazza di Siena.
-It is easy to see why the Etruscans chose to settle in this magical spot more than 25 centuries ago.
-The property affords breathtaking views of the famous Gallo Nero vineyards and of Siena more than 35 kilometers to the south as well as the sweeping Valley of the Arno River and the Casentino Mountains to the north.
+It is easy to see why the Etruscans chose to settle here more than 25 centuries ago.

 "Its not possible because your restaurant is integrated firmly into the experience of everything you are doing at La Petraia but if somehow the experience at the table in your restaurant could be magically transported to New York or San Francisco or Paris or London it would unquestionably be among the one or two best restaurants in any of those cities...It's a Michelin 3 star experience and its completely unique"